ttwag/P8_Circuit_Analysis_Lab/Lab3.md

 * Signal Generator

 ## Hand Calculation
-Transform the RLC circuit into the phasor domain to get the imedance, then combine the impedance of the inductor and resistor in series.
+Transform the RLC circuit into the phasor domain to get the imedance, then combine the impedance of the inductor and resistor in series, capacitor in parallel, and 1 kΩ resistor in series

 ![Figure19](./images/Figure19.png)

 Given:

 $$
 \begin{align*}
 R_1 &= 1000\,\Omega \\